 Seed dispersal mutualism has been suggested between Peromyscus maniculatus and limber pine (Pinus flexilis).
 Other Peromyscus species may drive seed defense evolution through their secondary dispersal effects, causing the method of seed dispersal which plants rely on to change in the presence of ground scavengers.
 (Siepielski and Benkman, 2008)

 Peromyscus keeni can be a host to several invertebrate parasites such as lice, ticks, bots and fleas.
 The flea species that are known to use P. keeni as a host are: Hystrichopsylla occidentalis, Catallagia charlottensis, Ceratophyllus ciliates protinus, Megabothris abantis, Opisodasys keeni, and Malaraeus telchinus.
-(Haas et al., 2005)
+(Haas, et al., 2005)

 Economic Importance for Humans: Positive

 Species in the genus Peromyscus are useful for the research of genomic imprinting.
 Peromyscus has been an important model for showing an X-linked locus in hybrid dysgenesis when crossing different species.
 They have also been used for researching reproductive isolation in mammals.
 Peromyscus have a much longer lifespan than typical lab mice, making them useful for many forms of research.
 The longevity of Peromyscus has been analyzed as baseline research for comparative aging research.
 Their physiological characteristics may help us understand and treat age-related diseases such as cancer.
-(Podlutsky et al., 2008; Vrana, 2007)
+(Ungvari, et al., 2008; Vrana, 2007)

-research and education.
+• research and education

 Conservation Status